-- 39.5 While the race is suspended: - a) Neither the race nor the timekeeping system will stop, however, where the Event timetable can accommodate it, the length of the race suspension will be added to the maximum time of the race in question. - b) Cars may not be worked on during a race suspension. - c) Only team members and officials will be permitted on the grid.
+- 39.5 While the race is suspended: - a) Neither the race nor the timekeeping system will stop, however, where the Event timetable can accommodate it, the length of the race suspension will be added to the maximum time of the race in question. - b) Cars must not be worked on during a race suspension.
+Jump batteries cannot be connected.
+Driver comfort can be accommodated. - c) Only team members and officials will be permitted on the grid. - 39.6 If required cars will re-grid as instructed by the Race Director.
+At all times drivers must follow the direction of the Marshalls.